jetsonnano-facerecog/csvdb/README.md

 ```bash
 sudo pip3 install face_recognition
 ```
 Now your Jetson Nano is ready to do face recognition with full CUDA GPU acceleration.
-On to the fun part!

 ## Features